-Very pleased to announce that Chambers is once again ranked band 2 in both Crime and Fraud and band 3 for Consumer Law.
+5PB are very pleased to announce that Chambers is once again ranked band 2 in both Crime and Fraud and band 3 for Consumer Law in the latest edition of the Legal 500.

 The latest edition of the Legal 500 was published on 11th October 2017.
 Chambers and ts members are recommended in six areas: Crime, Fraud, Business and regulatory Crime, Consumer Law, Health and Safety, and Professional Discipline/Regulatory.
 Members and Chambers received the following recommendations: